farrelleoin93/Milestone-2/README.md

 The name *Discover Vietnam* also gives the user a hint about what kind of website it is.

-2. *As a user, I want to be able to easily navigate through the site even on my first visit.* - I feel that this is achieved by a clear and descriptive nav bar which brings the user to the desired part of the website.
+2. *As a user, I want to be able to easily navigate through the site even on my first visit.* - I feel that this is achieved by a clear and descriptive navigation bar which brings the user to the desired part of the website.

-3. *As a user, I want to be able to find interesting places to visit.* This is achieved by the website providing useful information about three different cities in Vietnam.
+3. *As a user, I want to be able to find interesting places to visit.* - This is achieved by the website providing useful information about three different cities in Vietnam.
 The website also shows the user different places for them to visit in each city.

-4. *As a user, I want to be able to easily find things to do and places to eat in each place.* - This is achieved by providing a working google maps section which shows markers for different types of places in each city e.g "Bars", "Cafes" etc. The website also provides a "Top 3 Picks" section which gives the a brief descriptions of three different places in each city.
+4. *As a user, I want to be able to easily find things to do and places to eat in each place.* - This is achieved by providing a working google maps section which shows markers for different types of places in each city e.g "Bars", "Cafes" etc. The website also provides a "Top 3 Picks" section which gives the user a brief descriptions of three different places in each city.

-5. *As a user, I want to be able to see useful information about flights to the places in the features on the website or else information about weather in these places.* -
+5. *As a user, I want to be able to see useful information about flights to the places that feature on the website or else information about weather in these places.* -
-The website does not currently provide the useer with this feature, however, this feature will be added to the website iin the future.
+The website does not currently provide the user with this feature, however, this feature will be added to the website in the future.

 6. *As a user, I want to be able to see where all the places mentioned on the website are.* - This is achieved by markers appearing on the map showing the location of all the different places in each city that the user might want to visit.

 7. *As a user, I want to be able to easily contact the owner of the website.* - This is achieved by the working form located at the end of the website.
-The user is also provided with a link to this section of the website in the navbar.
+The user is also provided with a link to this section of the website in the navigation bar.

 ## <a name="bugs">Bugs</a>